Can Astra Space Inc. (ASTR) Remain Competitive?

-Astra Space Inc. (NASDAQ:ASTR) went down by -6.94% from its latest closing price compared to the recent 1-year high of $13.58.
-The company’s stock price has collected 23.85% of gains in the last five trading sessions.
+Astra Space Inc. (NASDAQ:ASTR) went down by -1.50% from its latest closing price compared to the recent 1-year high of $13.58.
+The company’s stock price has collected -24.28% of loss in the last five trading sessions.
 Barron’s reported on 06/13/22 that Astra Space Stock Plunges.
 It’s Got a Failure to Launch Problem.

 Is It Worth Investing in Astra Space Inc. (NASDAQ :ASTR) Right Now?